 by Andrea Minichiello Williams

-IN Acts 17 we find the apostle Paul publicly addressing the Athenians with the gospel.
+we find the apostle Paul publicly addressing the Athenians with the gospel.
 Athens at the time reflected much of modern Europe today – urban, pluralistic and non-Christian.
 What isn’t seen so much today is the robust respect that the ancient Athenians had for free speech.

 Freedom of speech in the UK and Europe is coming under huge pressure from a number of sources – but most notably from the homosexual lobby (under the guise of secularism and ‘equality’) and from Islamists.